GWCustom/bfabric-web-apps/docs/important_components.md

 ---

-Here's the updated **Charge Switch** section you can seamlessly integrate into your **Important Components** chapter.
-This detailed description clearly explains the charge switch's purpose, its UI implementation, and the related backend functionality:
+## Charge Switch

+### What Is It?

+The **Charge Switch** is a predefined UI component that allows users to control whether the cost of running a job should be charged to a specific B-Fabric container (e.g., project, dataset).
+It integrates seamlessly into your Dash app and connects with the `run_main_job` function to enable or disable automatic service charging.

+This is especially useful in shared computing environments where resource usage must be tracked and billed to the correct entity.

 ---

-## Charge Switch

-The **Charge Switch** is a UI component that allows users or developers to control whether a B-Fabric application run should be charged to a specific project or container.
-When enabled, costs associated with running the application are automatically allocated to the selected B-Fabric project or container.
+### How It Works

+* When toggled **on**, the switch returns `True`, indicating that the job execution should be charged.
+* When toggled **off**, it returns `False`, and no charge will be made.
+* The switch is connected to a callback via `State("charge_run", "on")` and is typically used in conjunction with a project ID to populate the `charge` list.

+---

-### Sidebar UI Implementation
+### UI Integration (Sidebar Example)

-To easily integrate the charge switch into your Dash application's sidebar, use the following predefined component from the `bfabric_web_apps` library:
+You can embed the charge switch directly into your sidebar layout using the `charge_switch` component provided by the `bfabric_web_apps.components` module:

 ```python
 from bfabric_web_apps.components import charge_switch